 Using the larger and more economical refillable propane tanks is possible with the addition of an adapter hose, sold separately.

 The Weber Q 100 gas grill is covered by a fairly extensive warranty.

-All cast aluminum parts (body, lid) have a 5-year warranty, excluding paint which has a 2 year warranty that excludes fading or discoloration.
-The thermoplastic/thermoset parts, which I can only imagine includes parts that are expected to get hot, are also covered for 5 years, excluding fading.
+All cast aluminum parts (body, lid) have a 5-year warranty, excluding paint which has a 2-year warranty that excludes fading or discoloration.
+The thermoplastic/thermoset parts, which I can only imagine include parts that are expected to get hot, are also covered for 5 years, excluding fading.
 All other parts are covered for two years.

 Make sure to keep your receipt or proof of purchase to ensure that any replacements are made hassle-free.

 If you have any problems at all with the Q 100, I highly recommend talking with Weber’s customer service.
 They are friendly and are very quick to resolve problems and send out replacement parts.